Dionysus: Symbols

+Before the late fifth century BCE, Dionysus was depicted as a bearded, mature man.
+In vase paintings by artists such as the Eretria Painter, he is shown bearded alongside his retinue, participating in myths such as the Return of Hephaestus.
+However, by the mid-to-late fifth century BCE, Dionysus began to be portrayed as a beardless and androgynous youth.
+This iconography became closely tied to Classical Greek theatre and ritual.
+In plays like Aeschylus' Edonoi and Euripides' The Bacchae, he is portrayed as an androgynous figure, with Pentheus and Lycurgus calling him an "effeminate one".
+This visual fluidity highlights his role as a god of metamorphosis who bridges the boundaries between male and female, as well as civilization and wilderness.
+Scholars connect this androgynous appearance to Greek youth initiation rituals, echoing the myth where the infant Dionysus was disguised as a girl to hide from Hera.

 Dionysus was a god of resurrection and he was strongly linked to the bull.
 In a cult hymn from Olympia, at a festival for Hera, Dionysus is invited to come as a bull; "with bull-foot raging".
 Walter Burkert relates, "Quite frequently [Dionysus] is portrayed with bull horns, and in Kyzikos he has a tauromorphic image", and refers also to an archaic myth in which Dionysus is slaughtered as a bull calf and impiously eaten by the Titans.